lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

    base1->call();
    base2->call();

 The difference in behavior of the ``normal()`` and the ``poly()`` member functions is which of the two member functions is called when executing `base1->call()` versus `base2->call()`.
-Without polymorphism, a function within the base class will call only member functions within the same scope, that is ``Base::call()`` will always call ``Base::normal()``.
-But for the `base2->call()` the call for the virtual member function will be dispatched to ``Derived::poly()`` instead.
-This mechanism means that call functions within the scope of the class type that was used to create the class instance are always invoked, even if they are assigned to a pointer using the type of a base class.
-This is the desired behavior, and via dynamic dispatch, LAMMPS can even use styles that are loaded at runtime from a shared object file with the :doc:`plugin command <plugin>`.
+Without polymorphism, a function within the base class can only call member functions within the same scope, that is ``Base::call()`` will always call ``Base::normal()``.
+But for the `base2->call()` case the call of the virtual member function will be dispatched to ``Derived::poly()`` instead.
+This mechanism means that functions are called within the scope of the class type that was used to *create* the class instance are invoked; even if they are assigned to a pointer using the type of a base class.
+This is the desired behavior and this way LAMMPS can even use styles that are loaded at runtime from a shared object file with the :doc:`plugin command <plugin>`.

 A special case of virtual functions are so-called pure functions.
 These are virtual functions that are initialized to 0 in the class declaration (see example below).